 Spotting a Bull Run in Crypto Markets

 A bull market typically emerges following sustained periods of sellers exiting the market and stock prices being flattened out.
 This phase is referred to as accumulation, where long-term investors hope to buy in bulk for low prices and hope for a bullish rise.
-The next phase, called markup, marks the beginning of a bull market: buyers increasingly enter the market, and demand begins to outpace the supply.

 Looking at current cryptocurrency prices is one of the quickest ways to determine whether one is in a bull or bear market.
 Moreover, rising asset prices indicate market confidence and an incoming bull run.
-Contrarily, declining asset prices indicate low confidence and an incoming bear markets.
+Contrarily, declining asset prices indicate low confidence and an incoming bear market.

 What Causes a Bull Run?